kirthi20/simple-hiring-app/README.md

-# simple-hiring-app
+# simple hiring app

 This is a simple hiring app created to find top candidates in a dataset.
-Here are some of the key functionality:
+Here is some of the key functionality:

 - Scroll through the different candidates and get a high-level sense for their experiences: